Robert Hetzron: Biography

 Born in Hungary, as a child, Hetzron received both a general and religious Jewish education.
 He attended the University of Budapest, where he studied the Hungarian language and Hebrew as major subjects and started attending courses in the Department of Semitic Philology and Arabic.
 However, a few months later, he fled Budapest by foot following the 1956 Uprising in Hungary.
 He briefly stayed in Vienna and studied for a time in Strasbourg, before finally settling in Paris, where he studied linguistics with André Martinet and Joseph Tubiana.
 In 1960/61 he studied Finnish at Jyväskylä, Somali in London, and Italian at Perugia.
 He received his M.A. degree at the Hebrew University of Jerusalem, 1961-1964 under the supervision of Hans Jakob Polotsky, and his Ph.D. at the University of California, Los Angeles, 1964-1966 under the supervision of Wolf Leslau.
 From 1966 and until his death he was professor at the University of California, Santa Barbara.
 In 1972, he initiated the North American Conference on Afroasiatic Linguistics (NACAL).
 In 1977–78, he held a Guggenheim Fellowship and pursued research at the School of Oriental and African Studies in London.
 In addition to Afroasiatic linguistics, during this time he also made contributions to the linguistics of the Gascon language of southwestern France.
-Hetzron offered original ideas; first of all, about lingusitic subgrouping in diachrony.
+Hetzron offered original ideas; first of all, about linguistic subgrouping in diachrony.
 According to his explicit and theoretically grounded classification of Semitic, Arabic was grouped in Central rather than South Semitic.
 He demonstrated that in Ethiopian Semitic, the Gurage group is not genetically valid.

 His attempt to integrate the description of stress and intonation into syntax is unique (see his Hungarian publications).

 On the occasion of his death in 1997, Robert Backus composed the following tribute to him: